 “Junk” debt gets in name in the following manner.
 Joe Individual defaults on a credit card account.
 The original creditor attempts to collect what is owed from Joe Individual.
 If the original creditor fails, they charge-off the debt (charge off is an accounting term that means “uncollectible debt”, it does not mean that you no longer owe the debt).
 After charge off, the defaulted account is placed with other defaulted accounts into a portfolio, and the portfolio is sold to the highest bidder, a junk debt buyer.
 The debt is “junk” because the original creditor could not collect on it.
 They view it as trash.
-The largest junk debt buyers are Midland Funding and Portfolio Recovery Associates.
-Other less prominent debt buyers include Atlantic Credit, Calvary, LVNV, Unifund and Velocity.
+The largest junk debt buyers are Midland Credit Management and Portfolio Recovery Associates.
+Other less prominent debt buyers include Atlantic Credit, Cavalry, LVNV, Second Round Sub, Unifund and Velocity.
 There certainly are others, but many of the smaller companies seem to come and go as time passes.

 Once you default on an account, the original creditor obtains the right to sue you for the balance owed.
 This is called a “legal interest”.
 Any legal interest can be sold to anyone for any price, and the individual has nothing to say about the transaction.
-In my experience I have found that most junk debt is sold for between 2 and 4 cents on the dollar.
+In our experience we have found that most junk debt is sold for between 2 and 4 cents on the dollar.
 The junk debt buyer then attempts to collect on the debt.
 This usually starts with a phone call or letter, but it could quickly escalate into the filing of a lawsuit.

 Believe it or not, a lawsuit from a junk debt buyer is to your benefit.
-In my experience, I have found that junk debt buyers often do not acquire all of the necessary documentation that is needed to prevail in a court of law against debtors (individuals who owe money or who have defaulted on credit accounts).
+In our experience, we have found that junk debt buyers often do not acquire all of the necessary documentation that is needed to prevail in a court of law against debtors (individuals who owe money or who have defaulted on credit accounts).
 The typical package that a junk debt buyer acquires consists of the debtor’s name, address, telephone number, account number, charge-off date and amount allegedly owed.
 Many other documents and pieces of evidence are needed to prevail in a court of law.
-In most instances, these guys have severe difficulty in obtaining these key pieces of evidence.
+In most instances, these junk buyers have severe difficulty in obtaining these key pieces of evidence.
 If they cannot acquire them, they cannot win.
 The key is to hire a knowledgeable consumer attorney, whether it’s our firm or another.
 Please, please don’t try to play lawyer.
 That’s a great way to lose a winnable case.